SergeiRavinski/SREiendom/README.md

 # SREiendom

-This is an web application where users can search for accommodations in Norway.
+This is a web application where users can search for accommodations in Norway.

 ## About the project

 SREiendom is a web application that allows users to find accommodation throughout Norway.
 In order to simplify and speed up the search for accommodations has been added a field with filtering and a map with binding that shows the exact location.
 On the front page you can see the cards with information about accommodations, slideshows and like buttons to add a card to the wishlist.
 By clicking on an accommodation container, you can get detailed information with a gallery, the list of essentials and a map.
-The page about us contains information about the company, which is also was obtained from the database.
+The page about us contains information about the company, which is also was obtained from the data base.

 ## Features